 However, instead, you should do:

 <div id="container"> <h1>The main page heading</h1> <p>This article is about showing a page structure.</p> <h2>Introduction</h2> <p>An introductory text.</p> <h2>Chapter 1</h2> <p>Text</p> <h3>Chapter 1.1</h3> <p>More text in a sub section.</p> </div>

 If you must use the

 heading role and

-aria-level attribute, to stay consistent with HTML, make sure to not go over level 6 with the levels.
-Although theoretically you can go higher, and some screen readers may support it, the results can be unpredictable with other browser/screen reader combinations.
+aria-level attribute, do not go over level 6 so that you are consistent with HTML.
+Although theoretically you can go higher, and some screen readers may support it, the results can be unpredictable with other browser and screen reader combinations.

 The best way to use this role is to not use it at all, and instead use the native heading tags

 <h6> as shown in the example above.
 The